deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] Once logged in, the Web App CTA should shake to call attention to itself
+- [x] Number the steps in the Library Detail page
+- [x] Landing page links, big and bold, to walkthrough video and "Web App ->"
 - [x] Stripe Billing + Firebase Extension
 - [x] Debug that darned multiplexer.
 It's running wild on MacOS.
 - [x] Add Mac NFS instructions to guide.
 See screenshots in /apps/web/public/images/content/mount-synology-nfs